GitHub Copilot Review 2026: Is It Worth It? (Honest Review)

 Is GitHub Copilot free?

-Yes — GitHub Copilot has a free plan that includes 2,000 code completions and 50 chat messages per month.
-This is enough to meaningfully evaluate the tool.
-Most daily users will upgrade to the $10/month Individual plan within the first month.
+Yes — the free plan includes 2,000 code completions and 50 chat messages per month.
+That’s enough to genuinely evaluate it.
+Most daily users will upgrade to Individual ($10/month) once they’ve confirmed the value.

 Is GitHub Copilot better than ChatGPT for coding?

-They serve different purposes.
-Copilot is better for real-time, in-editor coding assistance.
+They serve different purposes and I use both.
+Copilot is better for in-editor, real-time coding assistance.
 ChatGPT is better for conversational debugging and concept explanation.
 Most serious developers use both.
-For a full comparison, see our Best AI Coding Tools in 2026 guide.

 Does GitHub Copilot work with VS Code?

-Yes — VS Code is GitHub Copilot’s primary and best-supported editor.
-The integration is seamless and the full feature set including Copilot Chat and inline chat is available.
+Yes — VS Code is the primary and best-supported editor.
+The full feature set including Copilot Chat and inline chat is available and well-integrated.

 Is GitHub Copilot safe for professional use?

 For most professional use cases, yes.
-GitHub has implemented data handling policies that allow enterprises to opt out of having their code used for model training.
-For regulated industries with strict data requirements, review GitHub’s current enterprise policies or consider Tabnine’s local model.
+GitHub allows enterprises to opt out of code being used for model training.
+For regulated industries with strict data requirements, review the current enterprise policies or consider Tabnine’s local model.

 Final Thoughts